Manhattan: Lenape settlement

+Toponymy

+The etymology of the name Manhattan is most likely — amongst other theories, and via loaning by Dutch — from the Lenape's local language Munsee, manaháhtaan (where manah- means "gather", -aht- means "bow", and -aan is used to form verb stems).
+The Lenape word has been translated as "the place where we get bows" or "place for gathering the (wood to make) bows".
+According to a Munsee tradition recorded by Albert Seqaqkind Anthony in the 19th century, the island was named for a grove of hickory trees that was considered ideal for bowmaking.
+An alternate theory claims a "Delaware source akin to Munsee munahan ("island")."

 Colonial era

-In 1524, Florentine explorer Giovanni da Verrazzano, sailing in service of King Francis I of France, became the first documented European to visit the area that would become New York City.
-Verrazzano entered the tidal strait now known as The Narrows and named the land around Upper New York Harbor New Angoulême, in reference to the family name of King Francis I that was derived from Angoulême in France; he sailed far enough into the harbor to sight the Hudson River, which he referred to in his report to the French king as a "very big river"; and he named the Bay of Santa Margarita – what is now Upper New York Bay – after Marguerite de Navarre, the elder sister of the king.
+In April 1524, Florentine explorer Giovanni da Verrazzano, sailing in service of Francis I of France, became the first documented European to visit the area that would become New York City.
+Verrazzano entered the tidal strait now known as The Narrows and named the land around Upper New York Harbor New Angoulême, in reference to the family name of King Francis I; he sailed far enough into the harbor to sight the Hudson River, and he named the Bay of Santa Margarita – what is now Upper New York Bay – after Marguerite de Navarre, the elder sister of the king.

-It was not until the voyage of Henry Hudson, an Englishman who worked for the Dutch East India Company, that the area was mapped.
-Hudson came across Manhattan Island and the native people living there in 1609, and continued up the river that would later bear his name, the Hudson River, until he arrived at the site of present-day Albany.
+Manhattan was first mapped during a 1609 voyage of Henry Hudson.
+Hudson came across Manhattan Island and the native people living there, and continued up the river that would later bear his name, the Hudson River.
+Manhattan was first recorded in writing as Manna-hata, in the logbook of Robert Juet, an officer on the voyage.

 A permanent European presence in New Netherland began in 1624, with the founding of a Dutch fur trading settlement on Governors Island.
 In 1625, construction was started on the citadel of Fort Amsterdam on Manhattan Island, later called New Amsterdam (Nieuw Amsterdam), in what is now Lower Manhattan.
-The 1625 establishment of Fort Amsterdam at the southern tip of Manhattan Island is recognized as the birth of New York City.
+The establishment of Fort Amsterdam is recognized as the birth of New York City.